The title of the article, Nonprofit Email Marketing: How To Create Clickable Messages

 Other Calls to Action

 These nonprofit emails can be segmented based on the recipient’s past behavior, ensuring the right appeals reach the right people.
-For example, lapsed donors could get re-engagement emails with impact stories to remind them of how their past contributions made a difference.
+For example, lapsed donors could be sent re-engagement emails with impact stories to remind them of how their past contributions made a difference.
 Meanwhile, volunteers who participated in specific events might get follow-up emails inviting them to similar future events.

 Key Nonprofit Email Marketing Metrics To Track